Petraeus Takes Step Toward Confirmation

 RACHEL MARTIN: General David Petraeus knew he had the job before the official interview had even started.

-Unidentified Man #2: Thank you and good luck.
+BLOCK: Unidentified Man #2: Thank you and good luck.
 We're all depending on you.

 BLOCK: General Petraeus, I can't tell you how much it means to all of us that you're willing to do this.

 MARTIN: Senator Lindsey Graham, a South Carolina Republican doesn't support the timeline and pushed Petraeus on the issue.

-Sen. GRAHAM: That that's an accurate statement.
+GRAHAM: That that's an accurate statement.
 That that is an...

-Gen. PETRAEUS: I've heard Secretary Gates...
+PETRAEUS: I've heard Secretary Gates...

-Sen. GRAHAM: Excuse me.
+GRAHAM: Excuse me.
 Excuse me.

-Gen. PETRAEUS: ...state that he never...
+PETRAEUS: ...state that he never...

-Sen. GRAHAM: Excuse me, sir, let me ask my question.
+GRAHAM: Excuse me, sir, let me ask my question.
 Is his statement, if accurate, does that make sense in terms of what you think the policy to be?

 MARTIN: He said the vice president told him he supports the current strategy, including the idea conditions on the ground would dictate the pace of withdrawal.
 The general then added...

-Gen. PETRAEUS: I'm hosting Vice President Biden for dinner tonight at our quarters in Tampa.
+PETRAEUS: I'm hosting Vice President Biden for dinner tonight at our quarters in Tampa.
 And so, again, we have another opportunity to continue that conversation.

 MARTIN: There will be plenty more to talk about.
 The general described some of the challenges for the senators.
 Training Afghan security forces is high on the list.

-Gen. PETRAEUS: Helping to train and equip host nation forces in the midst of an insurgency is akin to building an advanced aircraft while it is in flight, while it is being designed and while it is being shot at.
+PETRAEUS: Helping to train and equip host nation forces in the midst of an insurgency is akin to building an advanced aircraft while it is in flight, while it is being designed and while it is being shot at.
 There is nothing easy about it.

 MARTIN: He said these rules of engagement are supposed to reduce the risk of killing civilians.
 But Petraeus says that doesn't mean U.S. troops should have to fight with their hands tied behind their backs.

-Gen. PETRAEUS: When they're in a tough spot, it's a moral imperative that we use everything we have to ensure that they get out of it.
+PETRAEUS: When they're in a tough spot, it's a moral imperative that we use everything we have to ensure that they get out of it.

 MARTIN: Time and again the senators' questions circled back to when and how Petraeus plans to get U.S. troops out of Afghanistan.
 He said that on one hand, the July 2011 deadline sends a message to the Afghan government: Don't take the U.S. for granted.

-Gen. PETRAEUS: On the other hand, again, you have to make sure that the enemy does not interpret that as that moment whereas we've said the United States is heading for the exits, looking for the light switch to turn it off because we're out of here, because that is not accurate.
+PETRAEUS: On the other hand, again, you have to make sure that the enemy does not interpret that as that moment whereas we've said the United States is heading for the exits, looking for the light switch to turn it off because we're out of here, because that is not accurate.

-Rachel Martin, NPR News, Washington.
+MARTIN: Rachel Martin, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.